2016 Reading List

 - February: Letters from A Stoic, Seneca ✅ Word on the street is that Seneca is the best entry point to Stoicism after Marcus.
 If this goes well then the next stop might be Epictetus.

 - March: Growing Object-Oriented Software Guided by Tests, Pryce & Freeman ✅ I’ve read the first half of this book twice and feel that it has the most practical advice on testing that I’ve ever read, but it’s not exactly a page-turner.
 It’s about time I powered through.

 - April: Wind / Pinball, Murakami ✅ I thought Hard-Boiled Wonderland was an absolute gem; I put down Norwegian Wood partway through, so my exposure to Murakami is still a bit limited.
 Reading this with a friend who is a big fan but hasn’t yet touched these early works.

-- May: On Language, Chomsky ✅ Chomsky is living legend in both pure linguistics and computer science and a tremendously-informed political commentator, though I’m not always sure I agree with him.
+- May: On Language, Chomsky ✅ Chomsky is a living legend in both pure linguistics and computer science and a tremendously-informed political commentator, though I’m not always sure I agree with him.
 Reading this, supposed to be a good introduction to his thinking, with a friend.